How to Use Insert Query in PostgreSQL

 The output verifies that the “date” value has been entered into the “article_details” table.

 In PostgreSQL, the “INSERT” statement is used to insert/add new records in a particular table.
 The INSERT query inserts an individual or several records into the selected table.
-In Postgres, the RETURNING clause is used with the collaboration of the INSERT statement to get the last entered/inserted id from the selected table.
-This post explained the working of the INSERT query with the help of suitable examples.
+In Postgres, the RETURNING clause is used with the collaboration of the INSERT statement to get the last entered/inserted ID from the selected table.
+This post has explained the workings of the INSERT query with the help of suitable examples.